jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

     (ii) prevent any thing involved in the discharge or escape being tampered with, altered, mutilated, or destroyed:
   (f) seize, detain, remove, preserve, protect, or test any thing that the Director believes on reasonable grounds may assist in establishing the cause of the discharge or escape.
 (3) The Director may authorise a person to carry out an action described in subsection (2).
+(4) A summons under this section may be served—
-(4) Section 5 of the Commissions of Inquiry Act 1908 applies to a summons under this section.
+  (a) in the same manner as a summons served under section 5 of the Commissions of Inquiry Act 1908, and that section applies accordingly with any necessary modifications; or
+  (b) by electronic means at the last known electronic address of the person summoned.
+(4A) For the purposes of subsection (4)﻿(b),—
+  (a) a summons is treated as served when the electronic communication containing the summons first enters an information system that is outside the control of the person who served the summons; and
+  (b) a summons must be served at least 5 days before the person’s attendance is required under subsection (2)﻿(b)﻿(i).
 Definition for this section
 (5) In this section, document means a document in any form, electronic or otherwise.